-Anticipated Changes to the Mission, Strategies, and Goals over the Next Five Years
+Anticipated Changes to the Mission, Goals, and Strategies over the Next Five Years

-The TMB does not anticipate any changes within the mission and goals over the next five years.
+The agency is currently undergoing Sunset review and changes to the mission, goals, and strategies in the next legislative session as well as in the next five years are possible.
 The agency continues to have a separate strategy for the Texas Physician Health Program which was created by SB 292 in the 81st Legislature (2009) and is administratively attached to TMB.
+Based on SB 202 passed in 2015, the agency also now supports two new boards and advisory committees and regulates approx. 47,000 additional licensees.